 We love to travel.
 I have been to over 20 countries and savor every memorable experience.
 We spent a few nights two blocks away from San Marcos in Venice.
 I drove around New Zealand’s North Island in a camper van.
 We even stayed at an old temple in Kyoto.
-Traveling is a ton of fun and I want to do a lot more.
-Now that RB40Jr is old enough to travel, we’ll visit other countries at least once a year.
+Traveling is a ton of fun and we want to do a lot more.
+Now that RB40Jr is old enough to travel, we want to visit other countries at least once a year.

 - Visit Japan again.
-Japan is so easy to travel around in and the food is great.
+Japan is so easy to travel around in and the food is awesome.

 - Visit China again.
 China is a huge country and we only saw a tiny slice of it in 2009.
 We went to Beijing, Xian, and visited the Great Wall at Simatai.

 - Visit the UK.
-We were in London for a few days and loved it.
-This would have to be a much longer trip…
+We were in London for a few days in 2003 and loved it.
+We would love to drive around England, Wales, Scotland, and Ireland.

 - Take 6 months and drive around the US.
 My parents did this in our old van and they had a great time.

-- Go in space.
+- Go to space.
 Hopefully, the price of space tourism will come down before I get too old.

 - Visit Eastern Europe.
 I have to research more, but I’d like to see the Czech Republic, Croatia, Greece, and Turkey.
-Mrs. RB40 visited Turkey and she loved it.
+Mrs. RB40 visited Turkey and she really enjoyed it.

 - Visit Egypt to see the pyramids.